ChrisHarte/dotfiles/readme.md

         my custom subject line
     </div>

-## Email Links appearing in the default styling in your web-based email client
+## (BUG) Email Links appearing in the default styling in your web-based email client

     *|EMAIL|*